Wall Shelf with Hooks | DIY

 A navy blue chalkboard wall shelf coat rack is great for any busy family.
 Click over for all the details.

 Oh, how I love this bunkbed wall shelf with hooks.
 This might be the best tutorial I’ve done.
-So many ideas and tips included from cutting the bunkbed to giving it the perfect distressed look.
+It includes so many ideas and tips, from cutting the bunkbed to giving it the perfect distressed look.

 Chair Hook Racks

 Do you have some broken chairs?
 Check out this vintage chair coat rack.
-When you have a chair back with pretty lines, it’s the perfect candidate for this project.
+A chair back with pretty lines is the perfect candidate for this project.

 Cristin from Eve of Reduction used a chair back to make a hook rack and scarf organization project.